Satchin Panda, Ph.D. on Time-Restricted Feeding and Its Effects on Obesity, Muscle Mass & Heart Health

 Pancreatic Islet Cells

 A type of cell found in the pancreas that make up 65-80% of the cells in its islets.
 The primary function of a beta cell is to store and release insulin.
 These are the cells which are believed to be the cause of type 1 diabetes under circumstances in which the cells themselves are under attack as part of an autoimmune response.
 In contrast, type 2 diabetics still have functional beta cells, but their body has, instead, become less responsive to the insulin produced.

 PGC-1α (Peroxisome proliferator-activated receptor gamma coactivator 1-alpha)

 The master regulator of mitochondrial biogenesis.
-Endurance exercise has been shown to activate the PGC-1α gene in human skeletal muscle.
+PGC-1α is activated in human skeletal muscle in response to endurance exercise.
 It is strongly induced by cold exposure, linking this environmental stimulus to adaptive thermogenesis.
-Recently PGC-1a has been implicated as a potential therapy for Parkinson's Disease by conferring protective effects on mitochondrial metabolism.
+PGC-1a has been implicated as a potential therapy for Parkinson's disease by conferring protective effects on mitochondrial metabolism.

 A portmanteau of the words protein and homeostasis.
 Proteostasis is maintained through the competing and integrated biological pathways within cells that control the biogenesis, folding, trafficking and degradation of proteins present within and outside the cell.

 In a state or period of inactivity or dormancy.

 Oxygen-containing chemically-reactive molecules generated by oxidative phosphorylation and immune activation.
 ROS can damage cellular components, including lipids, proteins, mitochondria, and DNA.
 Examples of ROS include: peroxides, superoxide, hydroxyl radical, and singlet oxygen.